wp-plugins/ajaxify-wordpress-site/readme.txt

 <br />A: Actually most of the js files are present in HEAD tag and these are not reloading at the time of ajax page load.
 Try to put all your js events in js live functions.

 == Changelog ==

+= 1.5.3 =
+* Added: Transition Effect Enable/Disable option.
+* Added: Scroll to top Effect Enable/Disable option.
+* Modification: Default Search box made ajaxify.
+Now instead of search form ID you have to provide class as default theme having class.
+If your search is not ajaxify then make the search form as same as ' Twenty Fourteen' theme.

 = 1.5.2 =
 * Updated: replaced live function by on function.